zliu392/exam-project/README.md

 A python package for an experiment design algorithm that:

-(1) produces a Pareto efficient allocation of treatment assignment probabilities;
+1. produces a Pareto efficient allocation of treatment assignment probabilities;

-(2) is asymptotically incentive compatible for preference elicitation;
+2. is asymptotically incentive compatible for preference elicitation;

-(3) unbiasedly estimates any causal effect estimable with standard RCTs.
+3. unbiasedly estimates any causal effect estimable with standard RCTs.

-### Author
+### Author(s)

 This package is written and maintained by Yusuke Narita (yusuke.narita@yale.edu).